-- More and more severe climate changes that interfere with typical patterns of rainfall and thus leading to inadequate and irregular supplies of fresh water;
+- More and more severe climate changes interfere with typical patterns of rainfall; therefore, they are leading to inadequate and irregular supplies of fresh water;

-- High levels of pollution found in the drinking water – an issue we continuously discuss every time we talk about water filtration and purification or when we review different types of residential water filters.
+- High levels of pollution found in the drinking water.
+It is an issue we discuss every time we talk about water filtration and purification; or when we review different types of residential water filters.

 The Water Crisis at its Worst

-The countries most affected by the lack of clean water and facing water scarcity by 2020 are Yemen, Libya, Jordan, and Western Sahara.
+The countries facing water scarcity by 2020 are Yemen, Libya, Jordan, and Western Sahara.
 Most of these countries are having water security issues because of political conflict or because they are in the desert.

-In the U.S., we also have states that are dealing with their water crises: California, Texas, Kansas, New Mexico, Nevada, and Arizona.
+In the U.S., we also have states facing water crises: California, Texas, Kansas, New Mexico, Nevada, and Arizona.

-- By 2020, the estimation is that 1.8 billion people will experience absolute water scarcity, described as little to no water resources to sustain life;
+- By 2020, 1.8 billion people will experience absolute water scarcity, described as little to no water resources to sustain life;

 - Two-thirds of the world will have to deal with water-stressed conditions, translated into limited or hard to find water resources;